Packet Radio

-I currently hold four FACs under my licence for packet nodes.
+I currently hold five FACs under my licence for packet nodes.

 The GB7AUG node setup is thoroughly explained below.
-The Kilsyth (MB7NKL) node has a near identical setup to the 2m GB7AUG node (with the substitution of the 2m slim Jim for a Diamond X-50N).
+The Kilsyth (MB7NKL) node has a near identical setup to the 2m GB7AUG node (with the substitution of the Diamond X-2000 for a Diamond X-50N).
 Together MB7NKL and GB7NDH (run by Nathan MM3NDH) link the cities of Glasgow and Edinburgh by packet radio - meaning I have achieved my aim of linking these two cities!
-Before the regulations changed, I was SYSOP for MB7NDH.
+Before the regulations changed, I was also SYSOP for MB7NDH.

 GB7AUG

 I run a AX.25 Packet Node and Mailbox (at 1200bd), callsign GB7AUG, serving the Glasgow and East Renfrewshire areas.
 This node operates on 2m (144.9375MHz).
 I currently handle mail for regions 72 (Central), 73 (Dumfries and Galloway) and 78 (Strathclyde).
-I also have a NoV for a 40m port on the node, allowing me to carry mail up and down to/from England.
-This uses 300bd I2LP and sits at a dial freq of 7.045.75MHz.
-Alongside the BBS, and connectivity to other nodes, GB7AUG also hosts the GB2RS News in a downloadable format, and various other applications for the connecting amateur to use.
+I also have a FAC for a 40m port on the node, allowing me to carry mail up and down to/from England.
+This uses 300bd I2LP+CRC and sits at a dial freq of 7.0468MHz.

 The software that runs the nodes is linbpq, a Linux version of the famous bpq32 software developed by G8BPQ.

-In terms of radio hardware, the 2m transceiver is a Tait TM8110.
-My antenna is a 2m Slim Jim at rooftop level, with excellent coverage over Glasgow and the Clyde, as well as into Renfrewshire, Ayrshire and parts of Lanarkshire.
+In terms of radio hardware, the 2m transceiver is a Tait TM8110, an excellent ex-PMR radio.
+My antenna is Diamond X-2000, with excellent coverage over Glasgow and the Clyde, as well as into Renfrewshire, Ayrshire and parts of Lanarkshire.

 OARC Packet Network